aditocco2/EECE590X/README.md

 - `pip3 install -r requirements.txt`

 ## Credits
-The `d2l` library is made by Dr. Douglas Summerville, who is supervising question development.
+LogicDesigner, FSM Explorer, and the `d2l` library were all made by Dr. Douglas Summerville, who is supervising question development.

 Problem sets 1 through 12 were made in the Spring 2025 semester by Zack Kornreich, Mary Ronan, and Sara Williams.

-Problem sets 13 through 28 are in development by me, Angelo DiTocco.
+Problem sets 13 through 28 are in development in the Fall 2025 semester by me, Angelo DiTocco.